Budock Vean Hotel

 You can order a picnic and wander through our garden down to the river and enjoy lunch looking out at the boats on the water – or hop on one of our regular boat trips to explore the river aboard the 'HannahMolly'.
 It's a great way to see the stunning beauty of this part of Cornwall.

 The local area

 The Helford is a wonderfully rural part of Cornwall and very connected to the river.
 Even in the height of summer it still feels quiet and unrushed.
 The pace of life ebbs and flows with the tide.
 Just 6 miles and a 15-minute drive from Falmouth you can be in the hustle and bustle of this busy harbour town and all it has to offer, but then meander back through the country lanes to the tranquility of the Budock Vean for birdsong and the rustle of the breeze in the trees.
 It's a great place to relax, unwind and recharge your batteries.

 Best local places to eat and drink

-There's lots of lovely places within a 10 minute drive or a short walk.
+There's lots of lovely places within a 10-minute drive or a short walk.
 The picturesque Ferryboat Inn is just down the road, the cafe and tea rooms at Trebah and Glendurgan gardens are also 10 minutes along the road and accessible without having to purchase a garden ticket.
 A little further out is The Waymarker cafe towards the village of Constantine and the Cove Restaurant at Maenporth beach.
-Again - just 10 minutes in the car.
+Again, just 10 minutes away in the car.